Supporting expectant mothers who have fled war, sexual violence and trafficking

 A safe, welcoming space

 The project therefore began life in November 2017 as a peer-to-peer support group under Home-Start Croydon and its Parent Champion Scheme.
 Over the last five months, we have supported over 70 women at the group.
 Our aim has been to create a safe, welcoming space for new and expectant mums seeking asylum to forge relationships and seek support around birth and parenting, both from each other, and from qualified professionals.
 The importance of this cannot be underestimated, as these mums are isolated from their families, communities and cultures, facing their journey into motherhood alone.
 Most mums attend for the first time when they are heavily pregnant and return to the group multiple times.

 We are now entering the start of our second phase of development - partnering with the organisations, Helen Bamber Foundation and Ourmala, a socially-conscious yoga studio, that have for several years been running a 'Happy Baby Community' in North London.
 Similarly, this community aims to improve the experience of women who have experienced torture and human cruelty who are approaching and entering motherhood.

+On 25 May 2018 we successfully raised the funds we needed - over £30,000.
 As we join together to create the 'Happy Baby Community South London', we all hope that, by working with a wide range of partners, we will be able to create a one-stop shop for all expectant mothers seeking asylum in the area to access support services.

 Our hope is also that this concern continues to grow and develop, throughout the Quaker community and beyond, to offer similar communities throughout the UK.
-If you think you or your Quaker meeting can help, please get in touch.